Icebergs & Auroras: East Greenland & Svalbard - 14 Days - $11,579

 Day 13: At sea

-We will spend the whole day at sea and we will have splendid opportunities to see large whales and seabird migration and, in the night, the Aurora borealis (Northern Lights).
+You will spend the whole day at sea and have splendid opportunities to see large whales, seabird migration and, as darkness sets in, the Aurora borealis (Northern Lights).

 Day 14: Disembarkation in Akureyri

-In the morning, we arrive in Akureyri and upon request you can transfer by chartered bus to a centrally located hotel in Reykjavik (6 hours).
-The transfer is supplemented and must be booked and paid for in advance.
+In the morning, you will arrive in Akureyri in Iceland.
+On request, you can transfer by chartered bus to a centrally located hotel in Reykjavik (six hours, must be booked in advance).

 NOTE: This itinerary is for guidance only as each voyage will vary depending on ice and weather conditions, and opportunities to see wildlife.
 Flexibility is key and all part of the adventure of an expeditionary cruise.